costycnc/costycnc-stroke-foam-cutter/README.md

 Converting contours to G-code:

 To convert the contour to G-code, you can use the Costycnc G-code generator from here <a hrefs="https://www.costycnc.it/cm8">https://www.costycnc.it/cm8</a>.
-The G-code generator will create a file that you can then load into your foam cutter.
+The G-code generator will create a file gcode and from same page can send to foam cutter.

 Conclusion:

 Costycnc is a powerful tool that can help you create contours for your foam cutter quickly and easily.
 Whether you're a beginner or an experienced user, Costycnc is a valuable resource.

-Here are some additional tips for using Costycnc:

-Use the zoom feature to get a closer look at your work.
-Use the undo and redo buttons to make changes as needed.
-Save your work regularly to avoid losing any progress.
 With a little practice, you'll be creating precise contours for your foam cutter in no time.